 My friend built this out of a piece of tile backer board, a popular brand is Durock, but there are others.
 You have to use the heavyweight tile board, not the lightweight stuff.
 Below the tile backer board, he used a piece of plywood to add strength to the floor protector.

 Standard tile installation practices were used to make the floor protector, choose the tile and color combination, build the plywood / tile backer base, apply the tile adhesive, lay the tile, grout the spaces between tiles.
+If you know of anyone looking for wood stove floor protector ideas, here you go.

 Note: this floor protector is a DIY project.
 Use this information at your own risk.
 Check local building and fire codes in your area.